Accessibility

 area.

-There is a supermarket within a 10 min walking distance, or 5 min by car.
+There is a supermarket at 650 meters by walking or 5 min by car.

 Sleeping at the UEEH